WeatherLab/fsodoc/source/contributing/guidelines.rst

 a good reason to do so, and need to be pointed out in the `Upgrading <../installation/upgrading.html>`_ guide.

-CodeIgniter4 itself represents a significant backwards compatibility break with earlier versions of the framework.
+FSO itself represents a significant backwards compatibility break with earlier versions of the framework.

 Mergeability